apache/carbondata/docs/dml-of-carbondata.md

   OPTIONS(property_name=property_value, ...)
   ```
   **NOTE**:
+    * Use 'file://' prefix to indicate local input files path, but it just supports local mode.
-   - If run the sql on cluster mode, please upload all input files to HDFS or S3 and so on.
+    * If run on cluster mode, please upload all input files to distributed file system, for example 'hdfs://' for hdfs.
-   - If run the sql on local mode with HDFS, please upload all input files to HDFS.
-   - If run the sql on local mode with local file system, it just supports to read input files from local file system.

   **Supported Properties:**